How to Build a Healthy Morning Routine That Actually Sticks

 Examples:

-1. Set a consistent bedtime
+1. Set a consistent sleep schedule

-2. Reduce screen time
+2. Reduce screen time before bed

-3. Prepare for tomorrow
+3. Prepare for the next day

 • lay out clothes